 "Forging Fire Service Excellence" is the motto of the Grants Pass Fire Rescue (GPFR) Training Division.
 Our citizens count on mentally and physically prepared firefighters arriving to their aid.
 Our goal is to provide a minimum of 240 hours per year of high-quality on-duty training to our firefighters.
 Topics covered include:

-Emergency medical treatment
+- Emergency medical treatment

-Strategy and tactics
+- Strategy and tactics

 Firefighters must train in a wide variety of disciplines in order to be prepared for emergencies.
-Our firefighters meet the requirements of the Oregon Department of Public Safety Standards and Training by training to National Fire Protection Association Standards in the levels of Firefighter, Fire Officer, Fire Ground Leader, Apparatus Operator, and Wildland Firefighter.
+Our firefighters meet the requirements of the Oregon Department of Public Safety Standards and Training by training to National Fire Protection Association Standards at the levels of Firefighter, Fire Officer, Fire Ground Leader, Apparatus Operator, and Wildland Firefighter.
 In addition, our firefighters maintain as a minimum Oregon Emergency Medical Technician Certification through the Oregon Department of Human Resources.

-Grants Pass Fire / Rescue is a member of the Rogue Interagency Training Association.
+Grants Pass Fire Rescue is also a member of the Rogue Interagency Training Association.
 RITA is an association of many of the Fire Departments and Fire Districts around the Rogue Valley that pool their resources to help with larger trainings and classes for the region.